Sequential Attention for Feature Selection: Introduction

-Finally, we study \emph{global} feature selection, i.e., selecting the same subset of important features across all training examples, but there are also many important works that consider \emph{local} (or instance-wise) feature selection.
-This problem is often categorized as \emph{model interpretability}, and is also known as computing \emph{feature attribution} or \emph{saliency maps}.
+Lastly, this paper studies \emph{global} feature selection, i.e., selecting the same subset of features across all training examples, whereas many works consider \emph{local} (or instance-wise) feature selection.
+This problem is more related to model interpretability, and is better known as \emph{feature attribution} or \emph{saliency maps}.
+These methods naturally lead to global feature selection methods by aggregating their instance-wise scores~\citep{CBAG2020}.
 Instance-wise feature selection has been explored using a variety of techniques, including gradients \citep{STKVW2017, STY2017, SF2019}, attention \citep{AP2021, YHWL2021}, mutual information \citep{CSWJ2018}, and Shapley values from cooperative game theory \citep{LL2017}.